Bicidyahan: 19th century

 The following year, the Marrehan and the Majeerteen at the Gherlogubi wells surprised a group of Rer Abdulle who had come to water their cattle; They attacked, killing many, and plundered the whole herd.
 Other clashes took place in Ghebdè.
 Dillimbash and Dahadid.
-There the Ogadèn, still armed only with sidearms, suffered bloody losses by the Majeerteen and Rer Wegeida who for the first time used firearms, obtained by the Sultan Yusuf Ali.
+There the Ogadèn, still armed only with sidearms, suffered bloody losses by the Majeerteen and Marrehan who for the first time used firearms, obtained by the Sultan Yusuf Ali.

 Since then the Majerteen never abandoned the wells of Wardheer and the neighboring ones, and the Ogadèn never tried to return there."